 Experimental evidence is required to determine the locations of coding regions; RNA-seq expression data provides such evidence as transcripts can be sequenced and mapped to the genome to identify their location (Salzberg, 2019).
 For a deeper understanding of the location of genes, tissue-specific expression patterns can be identified by using RNA-seq in different tissues (Zhu et al., 2016).
 Iso-seq enables the sequencing of full-length isoforms to understand splice variation and improve an annotation (Beiki et al., 2019).
 Another approach uses sequence features such as start codons, stop codons, and splice sites to identify coding sequences (Stein, 2001).
 These methods create a comprehensive set of data that can be used to generate an annotation.

 The process of genome annotation presents a computational challenge (Salzberg, 2019).
 Initial genome annotation tools, such as Genscan (Burge and Karlin, 1997), used pattern recognition approaches to identify protein-coding regions.
 However, these patterns may occur by chance so there was a likelihood of false-positive results, meaning other approaches were required (Miller et al., 2004).
-More recent tools such as MAKER (Cantarel et al., 2008), BRAKER (Hoff et al., 2016), Funannotate (Palmer, 2016) and Augustus (Hoff and Stanke, 2019) use iterative unsupervised training and RNA-seq information to generate more accurate annotations (Cantarel et al., 2008; Hoff et al., 2016; Hoff and Stanke, 2019).
+Other tools such as MAKER (Cantarel et al., 2008), BRAKER (Hoff et al., 2016), Funannotate (Palmer, 2016) and Augustus (Hoff and Stanke, 2019) use iterative unsupervised training and RNA-seq information to generate more accurate annotations (Cantarel et al., 2008; Hoff et al., 2016; Hoff and Stanke, 2019).
 Automated annotation pipelines also exist; RefSeq and Ensembl both use an automated pipeline to annotate genomes as they are uploaded to the databases (Aken et al., 2016; Li et al., 2021).

 Genome annotations are most accurate when experimental data is used to inform predictions (Miller et al., 2004).
 However, tissue-specific RNA-seq is not possible for all species, particularly rare wild species, as exhaustive sampling from multiple tissues and individuals is required.
 To generate annotations for species with a reference genome but no RNA-seq data, a “lift-over” approach can be used.
 Using homology and synteny information, orthologous genes are identified and annotations are lifted from a closely related species to provide gene information to the newly assembled genome (Shumate and Salzberg, 2021), such as in tools like UCSC liftOver (Kuhn et al., 2013) and halLiftover (Hickey et al., 2013).
 A more recent tool, LiftOff (Shumate and Salzberg, 2021), aligns gene sequences from the target genome to the reference genome of a closely related species to map genes with high accuracy.
 These methods avoid the necessity to generate a new annotation from scratch (and the associated requirement for experimental data) and enable annotations to be produced for species with limited genomic resources, which is particularly of interest when studying endangered or rare species.